Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Home and road insights

-- At home this year, Chicago has two wins against the spread and is 2-4 overall.
+- Chicago has two wins against the spread, and is 2-4 overall, at home this year.

-- In six home games this year, Chicago has hit the over twice.
+- In six home games this season, Chicago has hit the over twice.

-- This season in away games, Minnesota is 4-3 against the spread and 2-5 overall.

-- The Vikings are winless ATS (0-1) as 3.5-point favorites or more away from home.
+- The Vikings are winless ATS (0-1) as 3.5-point favorites or more on the road.

-- Minnesota has hit the over in six of seven road games this year.
+- In six of seven road games this season, Minnesota has hit the over.

 Powered by Data Skrive.